 The Role of Food and Organic Waste

 Food waste remains one of the most underutilized resources in municipal waste systems.
-Investing in composting and waste-to-energy solutions can help reduce emissions while recovering valuable organic materials.
+Investing in composting and waste-to-energy solutions can help reduce emissions while recovering valuable organic materials for biogas production and soil amendments.

 Limitations and Challenges of Traditional Waste Management

-Your cities rely on one or a combination of four primary waste management methods, but each comes with its challenges.
+Your cities rely on one or a combination of four primary waste management methods, and each comes with its challenges.

 1. Landfills